dulanjanad/java-maven-junit/README.md

 ## Introduction

-In this project, we show how you can leverage the power of [GitLab CI/CD](https://about.gitlab.com/stages-devops-lifecycle/continuous-integration/) to build a [Maven](https://maven.apache.org/) project, deploy it to [Nexus](https://nexus.bio.di.uminho.pt/), and then use it from another Maven application as a dependency.
+In this project, we show how you can leverage the power of [GitLab CI/CD](https://about.gitlab.com/stages-devops-lifecycle/continuous-integration/) to build a [Maven](https://maven.apache.org/) project and deploy it to [Nexus](https://nexus.bio.di.uminho.pt/).

 You'll use this project as example to test Gitlab CI using Maven and our Nexus.

 We assume that you already have a GitLab account on [gitLab.bio.di.uminho.pt](http://gitlab.bio.di.uminho.pt/), and that you know the basic usage of Git and [GitLab CI/CD](https://about.gitlab.com/stages-devops-lifecycle/continuous-integration/).
 We also assume that the Nexus is available and reachable from the internet, and that you have valid credentials to deploy on it.
+(Please ask for your Nexus credentials from our Servers/Resources Administrators)

 ## Create the Project